lili321456/LMCBench/README.md

    ```bash
    bash ALCE_code/run_Llama3.3_70B_configs.bash
    ```
-   This script will start the inference process of the specified model (Llama3.3_70B).
+   This script will start the inference process of the specified model (Llama3.3_70B) by calling the YAML files in the configs directory of ALCE.
+The YAML files are written based on the YAML files from the original thesis's GitHub repository.

 2. **Sampling results**
    After running the model script, sample 100 data for each result to obtain a manageable dataset for evaluation using the following script.